ArmanDris/ChessEngines/README.md

 ### Usage example:

-By default the GameBoard object will not call any of the bots to make moves.
-Call GameBoard's setPlayer() function to assign a bot to a particular color. setPlayer expects a pointer to a Engine object and a color.
-Engine classes are defined in the SimpleEngines.h and the MinMaxEngine.h file.
-SimpleEngines.h includes RandomEngine,DrunkEngine, and HippieEngine classes.
-MinMaxEngine.h includes the MinMaxEngine class.
-Colors can be one of Color::White or Color::Black.
-The example below would set the black player to theMinMaxEngine engine.
+By default, the GameBoard object will not call any of the bots to make moves.
+Call GameBoard's `setPlayer()` function to assign a bot to a particular color. `setPlayer` expects a pointer to an `Engine` object and a color.
+Engine classes can be one of:

+- `RandomEngine` (SimpleEngines.h)
+- `DrunkEngine` (SimpleEngines.h)
+- `HippieEngine` (SimpleEngines.h)
+- `MinMaxEngine` (SimpleEngines.h)

+Colors can be one of `Color::White` or `Color::Black`.
+The example below would set the black player to the `MinMaxEngine` engine.

 ```
 ...